 Monitor Your Site for Suspicious Activity

-Common Vulnerabilities in WordPress
+Common WordPress Security Vulnerabilities

 - SQL Injections: Attackers can use SQL injections to gain unauthorized access to your site’s database, allowing them to manipulate or steal data.